pm0u/TheForRealDonaldTrump/README.md

 The idea is to expand this to include other emotions or things like that -- such as angry, upset, pout, etc..
 Also expand it to include a larger amount of images and tweets (I have locally stored all tweets from 2009-2017...)

+Styling borrowed heavily from https://blog.expo.io/instagram-clone-using-firebase-react-native-expo-cc32f61c7bba (with some adaptations for android/not using Expo)